Entrepreneurship Speaker Series

-A conversation with business owners and Etsy sellers, MAW Supply, Melanie Abrantes, Alicia Goodwin, and Karen O'Leary.
+A conversation with business owners and Etsy sellers MAW Supply, Melanie Abrantes, Alicia Goodwin, and Karen O'Leary.
 Moderated by Etsy trend expert, Dayna Isom Johnson.

 In her role as a trend expert, she is in constant pursuit of new and unique finds and is passionate about helping shoppers find special pieces that showcase their personal style.
 She is responsible for keeping her finger on the pulse of the latest and greatest designs, while shining a spotlight on the incredible community of 3.7 million small business owners on Etsy.